Promo!

 Decoration: Sand, dead wood, rocks

-Particularity: The larvae feed directly on insects.
+Special feature: The larvae feed directly on the insects.

 The colony can reach 10,000 workers.